- The importance of finding breast cancer early

 Beginning in their 20s, women should be told about the benefits and limitations of breast self-exam (BSE).
 Women should be aware of how their breasts normally look and feel and report any new breast changes to a health professional as soon as they are found.
 Finding a breast change does not necessarily mean there is a cancer.

-A woman can notice changes by knowing how her breasts normally look and feel and feeling her breasts for changes (breast awareness), or by choosing to use a step-by-step approach and using a specific schedule to examine her breasts.
+A woman can notice changes by knowing how her breasts normally look and feel and feeling her breasts for changes (breast awareness), or by choosing to use a step-by-step approach (with a BSE) and using a specific schedule to examine her breasts.

 It is acceptable for women to choose not to do BSE or to do BSE occasionally.
 Women who are pregnant or breastfeeding can also choose to examine their breasts regularly.